WakadeChaitanya/WakadeChaitanya/README.md

 # 🧠 About Me

-I'm a **Data Professional** interested in building practical solutions with data.
+I'm a **Data and Ml Engineering Student** interested in building practical solutions with data.

 I work across the complete data lifecycle — from **raw datasets and data pipelines** to **machine learning models, analytics, and visualization**.